Lazytangent/thunks_old/README.md

     2. Let's import `redux-thunk` into our store
     3. Now we need to add this middleware to our `applyMiddleware()`
-    4. Let's go to `store/card.js` and let's define a `ThunkActionCreator`.
+    4. Let's go to `store/card.js` and let's look at the structure of a `ThunkActionCreator`.
-        -   For now, let's just have it console.log('Hello from Thunk')
-    5. Head on over to App.js and let's change the import from the `ActionCreator` to the `ThunkActionCreator` that we just made.
+    5. Head on over to App.js and let's change the import from the `ActionCreator` to the `ThunkActionCreator`.
     6. This means that we'll have to remove it from our dispatch.
-    7. Let's clean up the file.
+    7. Let's move all update logic to the ThunkActionCreator
-    8. Let's test it here to see if our console.log shows up.
+    8. Let's test it.
+Did it break?
-    9. Let's write the `ThunkActionCreator`.
+    9. Let's write the `ThunkActionCreator` with `fetch`.

         -   A `ThunkActionCreator` is a function that intakes the params used at invocation.
 It then returns another function that intakes `dispatch`.
 It should eventually dispatch an action (POJO).